clusterlink-net/clusterlink/website/content/en/blog/hello-world/index.md

 linkTitle: hello, world!
 date: 2024-03-24
 author: Etai Lev Ran
-description: >-
-     Welcome to ClusterLink!
 type: blog
 draft: true
 ---

-{{% imgproc "sunflower" Fill "800x250 center" /%}}
+{{% imgproc "sunflower" Fill "800x250" /%}}

 Hi everyone!

 I’m ClusterLink, and as the new kid on the block, I’d like to say hello and introduce myself.
 I’m just starting out as an open-source project trying to find my place in the big, wide world of multicluster Kubernetes connectivity.
 This is my first venture away from